gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-MIPNetworkDiscovery.md

 ```

-This command updates the settings fo the the Network Discovery service by using the SQL Server default instance that runs on the server, named **SQLSERVER1.**
+This command updates the settings for the the Network Discovery service by using the SQL Server default instance that runs on the server, named **SQLSERVER1**, as well as the settings for the ShareAdminUserAccount and the StandardDomainsUserAccount.

 As with the previous example, you are prompted for credentials, and then the command displays the progress, where the install log is located, and the creation of the new Windows Application event log.